 The Great Room is filled with comfortable furniture, wildlife art and taxidermy displays.
+We have the largest taxidermy displays in North Central Idaho.
 Off one side of the room, French doors open to a spacious sun room with windows overlooking the canyon.
 One wall replicas a rock wall that includes a built in Fish tank.
 Bringing the outdoors indoors the wall fits right into the wildlife theme.
 This is another adventure of Frank and Terri's.
 The manufacture simulated rock panels for building these rock walls.
 Off of the other, entry to the Africa room offers an opportunity for quiet conversation or an evening nightcap at the hand crafted bar.
 Other amenities include an outdoor BBQ and bar garden.
 Lower level guestrooms – except for the Wisconsin Room that reflects the Schmitzs roots – sport names like ‘World Travel ,’ ‘Buffalo Bill,’ ‘Rodeo’ and ‘Summit.’
 Three of the rooms have private patios.
 All have private baths.
 “Frank’s had lots of fun with things like putting a stone shower stall with swinging half doors and a ‘rainwater’ shower head in the Buffalo Bill room,” Terri says.

 A split-level tiled kitchen and dining area – where full breakfasts are served – separate lower level guestrooms from the ‘Bunkhouse.’
 This wing of the lodge offers a private entrance, cozy sitting area, two full baths and two large guest rooms.
 “The ‘Chief’ room and ‘Warrior’ room,” Terri says, “are decorated to reflect Nez Perce Indian culture, will sleep five each and are ideal for families.”
 Guests visit the lodge for the fresh mountain air, magnificent views, and the retreat from urban life.
 But most also arrive with specific recreation in mind.
 Hiking, mountain biking, horseback trail riding, fly fishing, whitewater rafting, jet boating snowmobiling, cross-country skiing, or hunting: the White Bird Summit Lodge offers them all.